-I have a Master in CS, after which I did three years research in security (Linux kernel and fuzzing), and now I am a software engineer.
+After getting a Master in Computer Science, I did three years research in security (Linux kernel and fuzzing), and now I am a software engineer.
 I enjoy learning about as many different subjects as I can: history, economics, cultures, biology.
 Recently, I am insterested by interactions between many different units/systems, how to model them and the often intractable problems they create.

 Master in Computer Science, 2016